needle-tools/needle-engine-support/documentation/getting_started.md

 # Getting started 🛎

 ## Authentication

+*Needs to be setup once per machine*

 1) Please open ``starter/Authenticate`` with Unity.
-2) It will automatically open ``ProjectSettings/Package Manager/Credentials``.
-Click the ``+`` icon to add your user credentials for the needle package registry.
-This has to be done once per machine.
+2) It will automatically open a window to ``ProjectSettings/Package Manager/Credentials``.
+3) Click the ``+`` icon to add your user credentials for the needle package registry.
-3) Enter ``https://packages.needle.tools`` in the **Registry URL** field.
+4) Enter ``https://packages.needle.tools`` in the **Registry URL** field.
-4) Open [https://packages.needle.tools ⇡](https://packages.needle.tools) in your browser and login (top right corner) with your github account.
+5) Open [https://packages.needle.tools ⇡](https://packages.needle.tools) in your browser and login (top right corner) with your github account.
 Then click the ``i`` icon in the top right corner and copy auth token (last row, you can just click the copy icon).
-5) Focus Unity and enter the token in the **Token** field.
+6) Focus Unity and enter the token in the **Token** field.
-6) Click save and close Unity.
+7) Click save and close Unity.
 You should now have access rights to the needle package registry.

 ## Quick start
 Open the project in ``starter/Unity_2020_3`` for a Unity → threejs project ready to run.